Powering Africa Summit Agenda 2026

 • Job creation is an important factor in building Africa’s resilience and a more stable investment environment.

-Capitol Ballroom Salon H
+Capitol Ballroom Salon G

 Closed Door Regulators Roundtable